Kenneth Voigt ( Bio. to follow)

-David Glaab was elected Supervisor of Huron Charter Township in 1998, 2012 and 2016.
-He also served two terms as Trustee from 2004 until 2012.
+David A. Glaab was elected Supervisor of Huron Charter Township in 1998, 2012, 2016 and 2020.
+He also served two four-year terms as Trustee from 2004 until 2012.
 Supervisor Glaab received his B.A. from Purdue University where he earned Distinguished Student Status and was active with Purdue Student Legal Aid.
 He obtained his Doctor of Jurisprudence (J.D) cum laude from the Detroit College of Law where he earned the American Jurisprudence Award for Excellence in Insurance Law.
-Supervisor Glaab is also engaged in the private practice of law and is a contributing author of the book WEALTH Enhancement & Preservation; The Institute, 1994.
+Supervisor Glaab is a practicing attorney a contributing author of the book WEALTH Enhancement & Preservation; The Institute, 1994.